Financial Services (FS)

 FS 391.
 Financial Services Internship.
 3 Credit Hours.

 Students in this course participate in employment in the financial services sector under the supervision of a faculty advisor.
-Interns work a minimum of ten hours a week, meet periodically with a supervising faculty advisor.
 Interns work a minimum of 10 hours a week, meet periodically with a supervising faculty advisor, do research in their field of employment, and prepare a substantive report on their work experience and research.

 Prerequisites: Junior standing, approval of the faculty advisor and financial services program coordinator.